FranzFischer1/RCSJ_model/readme.md

-Below is a **sample README** that provides a detailed derivation and explanation of an RCSJ (Resistively and Capacitively Shunted Josephson Junction) simulation in Python.
-You can adapt its structure and content as needed for your GitHub project.

----

 # RCSJ Simulation in Python

 This repository contains a Python implementation of the **RCSJ (Resistively and Capacitively Shunted Josephson Junction)** model, including thermal noise and an optional AC drive.
 The simulation demonstrates how to numerically integrate the stochastic differential equation (SDE) for the junction's phase over time, using a Heun‐type (explicit trapezoidal) stochastic integrator.
-Optionally, it uses [Numba](https://numba.pydata.org/) to JIT-compile the core integration loop for speed.
+It uses Numba to JIT-compile the core integration loop for speed.

 ## 1. Introduction and Background

-A Josephson junction can be idealized by two superconducting electrodes, separated by a thin insulating barrier that permits tunneling of Cooper pairs.
+A Josephson junction can be idealized by two superconducting electrodes, separated by a thin insulating or normal conducting barrier that permits tunneling of Cooper pairs.
 In the **RCSJ model**, a junction of critical current \(I_c\) is shunted by a resistor \(R\) and a capacitor \(C\), all in parallel.
 An external current \(I_{\text{bias}}(t)\) drives the circuit, which may include both DC and AC components.
 Additionally, **thermal noise** from the resistor is modeled as a stochastic term coupling to the junction’s voltage.

 ### 1.1 Physical Equation